Estimated Date of Birth: April 26, 2014

 Color: Brown and white

-My medical journey will start with heart worms treatment.
+My medical journey started with heart worms treatment.
 Heart worms are transmitted by mosquitoes and in Indiana dogs should be given heart worm preventative monthly year around.
 Heart worm treatment takes about six months to complete.
-My foster mom will start me on a heart worm preventative, then I go to the vet for a shot and stay overnight for observation.
-When I'm released from the hospital I have a solid month of crate rest and leash walk only, because this is the most dangerous time in the recovery.
-Basically my foster mom said the shot that they give me kills the actual worms in my blood (-gross).
+My foster mom started me on a heart worm preventative, then I went to the vet for a shot and stay overnight for observation.
+After I was released from the hospital I had a solid month of crate rest and leash walk only, because this is the most dangerous time in the recovery.
+Basically my foster mom said the shot that they gave me kills the actual worms in my blood (-gross).
 Since the blood doesn't have the ability to filter debris out, the worm carcasses float around in my blood stream until they are re absorbed in the body (-okay that sounds kind of cool again).
-So the largest danger during this first month post treatment is the chance of a clot forming and causing a heart attack or stroke (-yikes).
-Luckily with crate rest and restricted physical activity the chance for a healthy recovery are high.
+So the largest danger during this first month post treatment was the chance of a clot forming and causing a heart attack or stroke (-yikes).
+Luckily with crate rest and restricted physical I made a full recovery and I am heart-worm FREE!

-Once I am medically cleared to be able to go under anesthesia I will be scheduled for a neuter.
-During my vet exam last week the vet investigated the scar down my back leg.
+Once I was medically cleared to be able to go under anesthesia I was be scheduled for a neuter.
+During one of my vet exams the vet investigated the scar down my back leg.
 X-rays show that I was probably hit by a car and didn't receive medical treatment.
-So either one of my testicles didn't drop or part of my car accident injury affected my testicles (since it appears I only have one) so I will have a little more complicated neuter surgery but I should make a full recovery.
+So, either one of my testicles didn't drop or part of my car accident injury affected my testicles (since it appeared I only had one).
+This caused me to have a little more complicated neuter surgery but I did make a full recovery.

-Then when I'm heart worm negative and neutered we will have had time to figure out a game plan for my rear left leg.
-I hurt it a while ago and Casa del Toro is waiting on x-ray results to determine the scope of damage.
-Physically, I don't like to use that leg, I'll lip or 'side saddle' sit to avoid putting weight on it so I have muscle atrophy and you can see a large healed scar my on caudal quadriceps.
-Tentatively the vet says I may need FHO surgery like my friend Benny, but we still have time to consider our options.
+After I was heart worm negative and neutered we had time to figure out a game plan for my rear left leg.
+I hurt it a while ago and Casa del Toro had to determine the scope of damage.
+Physically, I didn’t like to use that leg.
+I would limp or 'side saddle' sit to avoid putting weight on it so I has muscle atrophy.
+You can still see a large healed scar my on caudal quadriceps.
+The vet said I needed FHO surgery like my friend Benny.

 June 8, 2018